12th Congressional candidates spar in debate

 Kelly said: “We have to stop (the) flow of fentanyl and heroin (which) requires border security.
 We also have make sure our health care has treatment for mental health and addiction.”

-Auxier said there is a need for single-payer health care system to deal with the opioid epidemic.
+Auxier, 57, said a single-payer health care system is needed to deal with the opioid epidemic.

 Auxier said he favors the legalization of marijuana and the sales should be taxed while Bost said he is against legalization for recreational use and said cannabis should be removed from schedule 1 enforcement.